Medically reviewed by Drugs.com. Last updated on Mar 13, 2022.

 - painful or difficult urination

-- pain, redness, swelling, tenderness, warmth on skin
+- pain, redness, swelling, tenderness, warmth on the skin

 - pale skin